Konstantin Kurylenko: The Handball Player vs. Olga Kurylenko’s Father — They’re Not the Same Person

 Kostyantyn Kurylenko’s family life remains private.
 There’s no public information about a spouse, children, or siblings.
 Eastern European athletes from his generation rarely shared personal details with the media, especially those who didn’t achieve superstar status.

 Olga has said in interviews that she had minimal contact with her father growing up.
+She met him for the first time after the split at the age of eight, and again at thirteen.
 She’s described her childhood as difficult but credits her mother for sacrificing everything to give her opportunities.
-At 13, she entered a modeling contest that changed her trajectory.
-By 16, she’d moved to Paris, eventually transitioning from modeling to acting.

 Her success brought international attention to her Ukrainian roots, which is why searches for her family members occasionally surface.
 But she’s never sought to reconnect publicly with her father, and he’s never come forward to claim association with her fame.